 Meanwhile the Germans had been increasing their strength on Kos with the object of attacking Léros, whose the British garrison totalled just 1,100 men.
-On the night of 6/7 October the cruisers Sirius and Penelope and two destroyers were operating in the Aegean, and early on 7 October they intercepted a German convoy of an ammunition ship and six ferry barges, off Stampalia.
+On the night of 6/7 October the light cruisers Sirius and Penelope and two destroyers were operating in the Aegean, and early on 7 October they intercepted a German convoy of an ammunition ship and six ferry barges, off Stampalia.
 A battalion of troops intended to reinforce Kos was embarked in the convoy, but only one barge survived the British ships' attack.
 More than 400 men and the whole of the German battalion’s equipment were lost.
 After achieving this success the squadron withdrew by the Strait of Scarpanto, in which it came under heavy air attack.
-At first US Army Air Force Lightning long-range fighters gave effective cover, but when these had to turn back the relief air escort failed to find the ships.
-Penelope received a hit in a heavy attack by 18 Junkers Ju 87 dive-bombers, and was further damaged by several near-misses as well, but the bomb which did hit the light cruiser failed to explode, and Penelope got back to Alexandria safely.
+At first US Army Air Forces' Lightning long-range fighters gave effective cover, but when these had to turn back the relief air escort failed to find the ships.
+Penelope received a hit in a heavy attack by 18 Junkers Ju 87 single-engined dive-bombers, and was further damaged by several near-misses, but the bomb which did hit the light cruiser failed to explode, and Penelope got back to Alexandria safely.

 Two days later, in 'Persecution', the light anti-aircraft cruiser Carlisle and initially the destroyers Panther and Petard, covered initially by a single Beaufighter, were carrying out out a sweep of the Strait of Scarpanto.
 The ships were later joined by the destroyers Aldenham and Free Greek Themistokles which, on the following day, were replaced by the destroyers Rockwood and Free Greek Miaoulis.
 On 9 October Carlisle came under attack by a large force of Junkers Ju 87 dive-bombers while in company with Panther and Rockwood.
 Despite the arrival of seven P-38 fighters, which shot down eight of the German aircraft as they returned to Rhodes, and also made offensive sweeps over Crete and Léros, and attacked the airfield on Kos.